The four classical temperaments are part of an ancient theory about human nature.

 [Ibid., pp. 4, 5, 7, 9, and 10-12.]

-Cholerics are suited to percussion instruments, and no matter which instruments they try, they want to play solo.
+Cholerics are suited to percussion instruments, and when using other instruments, they want to play solo.
 Sanguines are adapted to brass and reed instruments, and they enjoy being part of an orchestra.
-Cholerics are drawn to the piano; they enjoy choral singing.
+Phlegmatics are drawn to the piano; they enjoy choral singing.
 Melancholics have an affinity from stringed instruments; they want to sing solo.

 [Ibid., pp. 4, 5, 7, 9, and 12.]